mapike907/Data-Requests/22.02_VBB_Status_DeltavsOmicron/README.md

 ### /** CASES **/

-The graph on the left is the COVID-19 cases by vaccination status from July 2021 to January 2022.
+The graph on the left is Colorado's COVID-19 cases by vaccination status from July 2021 to January 2022.
 The graph on the right is from CDPHE’s dashboard and shows variants of concern, with weekly proportions by specimen collection date.
 From July until mid-December, Delta variant (B.1.617.2) was in greatest proportion.
 Omicron (B.1.1.529) was detected in early December and by mid-December (week of 12/19) accounted for >50% of the weekly proportion of variants.

 <img src="https://github.com/mapike907/Images/blob/main/VBB_Cases_CO.PNG" alt="VBB_CO" width="700"/>